Agnes Martin paints frequencies

 Agnes Martin, She loves love

-Video reproduction of Agnes Martin: She loves love, a personal project, published in Zoozoom magazine in 2002.
+Video reproduction of Agnes Martin: She loves love, published in Zoozoom magazine in 2002.